Hun speech: Reactions and consequences

-The soldiers who left for China took their emperor literally.
+The soldiers who left for China allegedly took their emperor literally.
 This is how a non-commissioned officer reported the speech in his diary:

 After the speech, German soldiers marked the railway wagons that transported them to the coast with inscriptions such as "revenge is sweet" or "no quarter".
 And the letters of the German soldiers reporting on excesses during their mission in China, which were later printed in German newspapers, were called "Hun letters".

 With the Hun speech, Wilhelm II met with approval at home and abroad, but also with criticism.
 Of the persons present at the speech, Bernhard von Bülow argued in his 1930 memoirs that it was "the worst speech of that time and perhaps the most disgraceful speech that Wilhelm II [had] ever given".
 The Prince of Hohenlohe on the other hand remarked in his journal of that day, that it had been a "sparkling speech".

 In contemporary German public debate, the liberal German politician and Protestant pastor, Friedrich Naumann – a member of the Reichstag – vigorously defended the Emperor and stated that he thought that "all this squeamishness is wrong" and argued that no prisoners should be taken in China.
 This defence earned him the nickname "Hun priest" (Hunnenpastor).
 On the other hand, Eugen Richter, a fellow liberal member of the Reichstag, heavily criticized the speech in a Reichstag debate on 20 November 1900 and stated that the speech did "not correspond to Christian conviction."